 Building permit activity, an indicator of new construction, is back in positive territory, showing strong (36.6%) calendar year growth in 2012.
 While still robust, data for the 2013 calendar year indicates that the increase in permits (33.4%) was slightly below the prior year.
 Despite the strong percentage growth in both years, the level is still low by historic standards.
-Data for the first five calendar months of 2014 indicate significant slowing in activity.
-Year-to-date activity for single-family residences is running below last year for the same period.
+Residential data for the first seven calendar months of 2014 indicate slowing activity; year-to-date activity through July is running below last year for the same period, although single family data essentially equals last year's data at the same point in time.